-In situations where a Certified Organization proposes a site for conversion from one forest cover type to another forest cover type, the Certified Organization is expected to demonstrate proficiency in its assessments as outlined in Indicator 1.2.2., and to further demonstrate that these conditions are fully met before further consideration is given to the potential for conversion at the site level.
+In situations where a Certified Organization proposes a site for conversion from one forest cover type to another forest cover type, the Certified Organization is expected to demonstrate proficiency of assessments outlined in Indicator 1.2.2., and to further demonstrate that these conditions are fully met before further consideration is given to the potential for conversion at the site level.

-If the conditions noted under Indicator 1.2.1 are met, then the Certified Organization must further meet the conditions and justifications noted under Indicator 1.2.2 to move forward with conversion of forest cover types - in other words, these requirements are essentially hierarchical in application.
+If the conditions noted under 1.2.1 are met, then the Certified Organization must further meet the conditions and justifications noted under 1.2.2., in order to move forward with conversion of forest types - so that these requirements are essentially hierarchical in application.

-Indicator 1.2.2 requires that conversion objectives include stand- and landscape-level outcomes that are generally consistent with the natural distribution of forest cover types and structural composition at the landscape scale.
+Relative to application of 1.2.2, conversion objectives should include stand- and landscape-level outcomes generally consistent with the natural distribution of forest cover types and structural composition at the landscape scale.
 Supporting assessments and spatial analyses are consistent with the requirements under Objective 4.

-There may be circumstances under which an ecologically important native forest cover type could be considered for conversion.
-A possible example could be the limited conversion of a bottomland hardwood stand to loblolly pine - a species that is more economically justified for the site.
-In this instance, bottomland hardwood may be considered an ecologically important native forest cover type, although it still occurs extensively across the landscape.
-Such conversion could be allowable under limited circumstances, if justified for economic reasons, provided that such conversion would not put native forest cover types, or Forests with Exceptional Conservation Value (FECV), at risk.
+There may be circumstances under which an ecologically important 'native forest cover type' could be considered for conversion.
+A possible example could be limited conversion of a bottomland hardwood stand to loblolly pine - a species that is more economically justified for the site.
+In this instance, bottomland hardwood may be considered an ecologically important forest native forest cover type, although it still occurs extensively across the landscape.
+Such conversion could be allowable under limited circumstances, if justified for economic reasons, provided that such conversion would not put native forest cover types, or Forests of Exceptional Conservation Value, at risk.
 An important determinant in this instance is the scale of the conversion - this should be fully explored in the required assessments to provide assurance that the scale of the proposed conversion does not generate undue risk to FECV, or to the perpetuation of the native forest cover type itself.
-The SFI 2022 Forest Management Standard is intended to safeguard such ecologically important natural communities; forest managers must carefully consider the impacts prior to the approval of any such conversion.
+The SFI Forest Management Standard is intended to safeguard such ecologically important natural communities, so that forest managers must carefully consider impacts prior to approval of any such conversion.

-Indicator 1.2.2d notes the need for "appropriate consultation" with local communities, Indigenous Peoples, and other stakeholders who could be affected by such activities, including adjacent ownerships.
-Landowners must recognize the societal context of managed forests within landscapes, and consider stakeholder concerns, if any, when determining the scale and impact of the proposed conversion.
-"Appropriate consultation" includes the possibility that the circumstances of any particular conversion proposal may not merit any consultation (i.e., that consultation is not necessary, and therefore no consultation is appropriate).
+1.2.2d notes the need for "appropriate consultation" with local communities, Indigenous People, and other stakeholders who could be affected by such activities.
+Landowners must recognize the societal context of managed forests within landscapes, and consider stakeholder concerns, if any, when determining scale and impact of the proposed conversion.
+"Appropriate consultation" includes the possibility that circumstances of any particular conversion proposal may not merit any consultation (i.e. that consultation is not necessary, and therefore no consultation is "appropriate").
 For example, if the project is sufficiently remote, it may occur beyond the range of impact to any local community or group.
 Therefore, with sufficient explanation and justification, the Certified Organization may determine to forego consultation.

-In the event that "appropriate consultation" suggests the need for consultation, such consultation should help to gauge the possible impacts of conversion on local values - recreation, aesthetics, cultural, etc. Consultation becomes increasingly critical according to the scale of the proposed conversion, but there is no specific prescription for a threshold of the size of a conversion that should trigger a consultation.
+In the event that "appropriate consultation" suggests the need for consultation, such consultation should help to gauge possible impacts of conversion on local values - recreation, aesthetics, cultural, etc. Such consultation becomes increasingly critical with the scale of the proposed conversion, but there is no specific prescription for a threshold of size of conversion that should trigger the consultation.